 The long term objective of this work is to check secrecy and authenticity properties of security protocols by typing.
-This paper introduces several key ideas in the minimal yet general setting of the π -calculus: the idea of expressing correspondences by begin- and end-annotations, the idea of a dependent type and effect system for proving correspondences, and the idea of using latent effects to type correspondences begun by one process and ended by another.
+This paper introduces several key ideas in the minimal yet general setting of the $\pi$ -calculus: the idea of expressing correspondences by begin- and end-annotations, the idea of a dependent type and effect system for proving correspondences, and the idea of using latent effects to type correspondences begun by one process and ended by another.
 Several examples demonstrate the promise of this system.
 Unlike a previous approach based on model-checking, type-checking correspondence assertions is not limited to finite-state systems.

-A companion paper [GJ01] begins the work of applying these ideas to cryptographic protocols as formalized in Abadi and Gordon's spi-calculus [AG99], and has already proved useful in identifying known issues in published protocols.
+A companion paper [GJ01a] begins the work of applying these ideas to cryptographic protocols as formalized in Abadi and Gordon's spi-calculus [AG99], and has already proved useful in identifying known issues in published protocols.
 Our first type system for spi is specific to cryptographic protocols based on symmetric key cryptography.
 Instead of attaching latent effects to channel types, as in this paper, we attach them to a new type for nonces, to formalize a specific idiom for preventing replay attacks.
-Another avenue for future work is type inference algorithms.
+A subsequent paper extends our type system to cope with asymmetric cryptography [GJ02].
+One avenue for future work is type inference algorithms.

 The type system of the present paper has independent interest.
-It introduces the ideas in a more general setting than the spi-calculus, and shows in principle that correspondence assertions can be type-checked in any of the many programming languages that may be reduced to the π -calculus.
+It introduces the ideas in a more general setting than the spi-calculus, and shows in principle that correspondence assertions can be type-checked in any of the many programming languages that may be reduced to the $\pi$ -calculus.

 Acknowledgements We had useful discussions with Andrew Kennedy and Naoki Kobayashi.
 Tony Hoare commented on a draft of this paper.
+The anonymous referees provided useful comments.
 Alan Jeffrey was supported in part by Microsoft Research during some of the time we worked on this paper.